mickbransfield/predictit_hedge/README.md

 # predictit_hedge
 Hedge opportunities on PredictIt due to inefficient pricing in correlated markets

-There are situations for hedge betting in different Predicit markets due to inefficient (if not irrational) pricing related to the presidential election.
+There are situations for hedge betting in different Predicit markets due to inefficient pricing related to the presidential election.
 For example, when Trump winning is priced at $0.50/share and Biden winning is priced at $0.44/share, the opportunity exists to bet equal amounts on both candidates and net a profit regardless of who wins.